FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

     p.parse(path + 'vasprun.xml.relax', a, logger=logger)
     ```

-    Execute the third cell to examine with:
+    Execute the third cell to examine the archive in dictionary format:
     ```python
     a.m_to_dict()
     ```